AliAtwi77/Research-MedicalQA/README.md

   Attempts to extract subject–predicate–object (SPO) triplets related to each answer option from the UMLS knowledge graph.

 - **Fallback: PubMed Sentence Retrieval**
-  If fewer than 60 triplets are available, additional context is retrieved from PubMed abstracts using keyword-based search.
+  If number of triplets retrieved < 60, additional context is retrieved from PubMed abstracts using keyword-based search.

 - **Masking Strategy**
   The answer option is masked with `[MASK]` in each sentence to prepare for contextual embedding (as in mention vector modeling).

 - **Embedding with Bio_ClinicalBERT**
-  Masked sentences are embedded using [`emilyalsentzer/Bio_ClinicalBERT`](https://arxiv.org/abs/1904.03323), a clinical domain-specific transformer model.
+  Masked sentences are embedded using [`emilyalsentzer/Bio_ClinicalBERT`](https://arxiv.org/abs/1904.03323), a clinical domain-specific transformer model to generate Mention Vectors.

 - **Averaging**
   The sentence embeddings for each answer option are averaged to produce a single concept vector.

 - **Storage**
-  Each answer option is mapped to its final averaged embedding and saved in a JSON file:
+  Each answer option is mapped to its final averaged embedding and context, and saved in a JSON file:
   `optionll_embeddings_and_sentences.json`

 ---